Thursday Note 1st June 2023

 Dear Parents/Guardians,

-We hope you are keeping well.
+We hope you are keeping well and enjoying the fine weather at the moment.
 Our news this week is as follows

 Kind regards,